-Arthur Longworth has won three National PEN Awards and is the author of two books:
+Arthur Longworth has won SIX National PEN Awards and is the author of two books:

 Arthur's work has been read on stage at events in New York City by celebrated literary figures Francine Prose and Junot Diaz, and American hip-hop artist and poet Talib Kweli.

 His writing has been adopted into the curriculum of courses at the University of Texas at Austin, Santa Clara University, and the University of Washington.

 Some notable figures who have pointed out the importance of Arthur's work are Pulitzer Prize-winning journalist Jonathan Martin, who remarks, "I've been engrossed by[Arthur's] excellent writing about prison life, as have editors at The Seattle Times."
 [Arthur's] personal journey through an uncompromising circumstance is fascinating and education for 'free world' readers."
 And Kevin Murphy at Melville House Books writes, "By measuredly writing about prison life, Longworth establishes himself as something of an expert on the usefulness and potential for rehabilitation in America's prison system."

 But Arthur hasn't always written.
 Before he became a ward of the state at 12 years old, he lived in a railway yard in Portland, OR where he panhandled for change and stole purses and bags from people passing through the city's two bus stations.
 Encamped beneath a railroad trestle on the bank of the Boise River, he survived by shoplifting and breaking into vending machines.
 He kept himself from starving on the streets of Seattle by snatching a canvas bank bag from the beneath the arm of someone not nearly as fast, or hungry, as he was.